-Ideally, the benefits of research about atypical neural processing with stuttering will eventually improve treatment for the disorder.
-In the interim, the authors of that article note that the clinical implications of this research so far are that those who stutter "will be buoyed to know that the myth of stuttering as a psychological/psychiatric disorder is being debunked by current research illuminating the neurological foundations of stuttered speech" (p.
+At present, treatments based on neuroscience research are not available, but this is likely to eventually occur.207 Ideally, the benefits of research about atypical neural processing with stuttering will eventually improve treatment for it.240 In the interim, the authors of that article note that the clinical implications of this research so far are that those who stutter "will be buoyed to know that the myth of stuttering as a psychological/psychiatric disorder is being debunked by current research illuminating the neurological foundations of stuttered speech" (p.
 116).
-Indeed, this research is eventually destined to alleviate the social marginalisation of those affected by stereotypes, as discussed earlier during this lecture.
-It should also contribute to alleviating the lasting impact of decades of theorising about stuttering being a psychological problem, as discussed during the next lecture.
+Other authors have expressed a similar view: